 Reporting Checklist

 The following checklist, inspired by CONSORT (Schulz, Altman, and Moher 2010), summarizes actionable items from the guidelines based on the tl;dr sections.
 The checklist is organized along typical paper sections.
-Items marked ● are requirements (MUST); items marked are recommendations (SHOULD).
+Items marked ● are requirements (MUST); items marked ● are recommendations (SHOULD).
 Each item references its source guideline (G1–G8).
+Items annotated with PAPER or SUPPLEMENTARY MATERIAL indicate where information should be reported; unmarked items may be reported in either.

 Introduction

-• ● Disclose any use of LLMs, specifying which LLM, how, and where it was used (G1).
+- ● Disclose any use of LLMs in the empirical study, specifying which LLM, how, and where it was used (G1).

-• Report the purpose of using LLMs, automated tasks, and expected benefits (G1).
+- ● Report the purpose of using LLMs, automated tasks, and expected benefits in the PAPER (G1).

 Research Design and Methods